-In the test stage, each CT scan was first preprocessed and resampled to have a resolution of $256 \times 256$ in the axial.
-If the number of slices of the scan was bigger than 256, we resampled it to 256.
-Then, SC-SegNet outputed the coarse segmentation result with the resampled data as input.
-Since the number of slices and the position of liver varied widely, we calculated the initial position $p_i$ and the final position $p_f$ of liver based on the coarse segmentation result.
+In the test stage, each CT scan was first preprocessed.
+If the number of slices of the scan was bigger than 256, it was resampled to 256.
+Then, the SC-SegNet took the resampled data as input and outputted a coarse segmentation result.
+Since the number of slices and the position of liver varied widely, we calculated the initial position p_i and the final position p_f of the liver based on the coarse segmentation result.
 Subsequently, we resampled the data with scale $(p_f - p_i)/160$ in z axis and then cropped a patch such that the liver lied in the center along z axis.
-Following that, data augmentation was performed on each cropped patch by rotating 90, 180, 270 in the axial and flipping in three axes.
-And then, each augmented patch was independently processed by SC-SegNet.
-Finally, we averaged the predictions computed from the augmented data and resampled the probability maps back to the original scale.
-According to the probability maps, we chose pixels with a probability greater than 0.5 as liver pixels and others as background pixels.
-To avoid isolated segments, a largest connected component labeling was performed to refine the segmentation result.
-By implementing in C++ with parallelization and using a GPU-based algorithm, the total processing time of a single scan depended on the number of slices, ranging from 7 seconds to 10 seconds.
+Following that, data augmentation was applied to each cropped patch by rotating 90, 180, 270 in the axial and flipping in three axes.
+Each augmented patch was then independently processed by the SC-SegNet.
+To obtain the segmentation results, we averaged the predictions computed from the augmented data.
+Finally, we resampled the segmentation results back to the original scale.
+To avoid isolated segments, a largest connected component labeling was performed to refine the segmentation results.
+By implementing in C++ and using a GPU-based algorithm, the total processing time for a single scan depended on the number of slices, ranging from 7 to 10 seconds.